The only constant in life is change. So you might find that your current retirement account is no longer the best option for you.

 - If you use assets from the account you are converting to pay the taxes on the conversion, that amount may be subject to taxes and the early withdrawal penalty if you are under age 59½

-- If you choose to have the funds distributed directly to you and want to put them into your Roth IRA as a conversion, you must deposit them into the Roth IRA within 60 days of the date of the distribution.
-In addition, this would count as a rollover for purposes of the one rollover per year rule
+- If you choose to have the funds distributed directly to you and want to put them into your Roth IRA as a conversion, you must deposit them into the Roth IRA within 60 days of the date of the distribution This would not count as a rollover for purposes of the one rollover per year rule

-- Roth IRA conversions are subject to a separate 5 year tracking period for purposes of determining if a distribution from a Roth IRA is qualified
+- Roth IRA conversions are subject to a separate 5 year tracking period for purposes of determining if a distribution of the converted amount is subject to the 10% early withdrawal penalty